gin0115/pixie-wpdb/README.md

 This would return results with `{jsonAlias => "apple"}`
 To access arrays values use `->select(['column->someArray[1]' => 'jsonAlias'])`

-> Please note using Laravel style selectors without an alias, will result in an exception being thrown.
+> Please note using Laravel style selectors without an alias, will result in an exception being thrown. example `->select('column->someObj->a')`

 #### Using selectJson() helper
 ```php